Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 ## Why not?

-Well installing this way will only install ng in your local $GOPATH; additionally, the binary will be fairly large and compiled only for your OS.
+Well installing via *go get* will only install ng in your local $GOPATH; additionally, the binary will be fairly large and compiled only for your OS.

-I wrote this little application with CTFs in mind, meaning I want a smaller binary, preferably with multi-platform support, so... **grab a copy of all the [released binaries](https://github.com/Blackfell/ng/releases/tag/v0.1) instead** , which have been cross compileed and stripped down to ~ 2MB.
+I wrote this little application with CTFs in mind, meaning I want a smaller binary (to move around the network quickly), preferably with multi-platform support, so I can hack on Windows, Linux and more.
+So... **grab a copy of all the [released binaries](https://github.com/Blackfell/ng/releases/tag/v0.1) instead** , which have been cross compiled and stripped down to ~ 2MB.

 # Examples